Time to read:3 minutes

 I wish I’d known last summer how to repel wasps naturally.
-Instead, I wasted a miserable Saturday morning with my swollen arm on ice, and another three weeks itching miserably.
+Instead, I wasted a miserable Saturday morning with my swollen arm on ice and spent another three weeks itching miserably.

 How To Repel Wasps

-and for a not-so-natural solution that works…
+and for a not-so-natural solution…

 Now that you know how to repel wasps naturally, head outside to enjoy these dog days of summer free of those stinging pests!